 3. Cut stems and hydrate

-One at a time look at each stem and and determine bud stage.
+One at a time look at each stem and determine if it is bud stage.
 Cut two to three inches off the stem under running water.
 Place the golf ball-shaped stems in one bucket and the cracking bud stems together in another bucket; this allows you to provide optimal water and room temperature for the bloom stage.
 Ensure that you have sufficient room in each bucket for the number of stems you will be storing — you never want to overcrowd your containers.
-Overcrowding may damage stems and effect the blooming process.
+Overcrowding may damage stems and affect the blooming process.

 4. Monitor the Progress

-Blooming peonies are using stored energy and its important to handle each stem with love and care.
-As you begin to create your bouquets, arrangements or centerpieces, gently lift it stem from the bucket where its hydrating and arrange in your prepared vessel.
+Gather buckets or containers to hold the flowers while they hydrate.
+Blooming peonies are using stored energy and it's important to handle each stem with love and care.
+As you begin to create your bouquets, arrangements or centerpieces, gently lift its stem from the bucket where its hydrating and arrange in your prepared vessel.
 Be sure to leave extra length on bouquet handles so that you continue to hydrate and trim the stems until ready for use.
 Peonies are an impressive focal flower that will sparkle in any arrangement and steal the show!

 6. Storing Arrangements